bugzmanov/nes_ebook/src/chapter_5_1.md

 I.e., everything that our emulator has produced should exactly match the golden standard, up to line **0xC6BC**.
 If anything is off before the line, we have a mistake in our CPU implementation.
 And it needs to be fixed.

-But that doesn't explain why our program terminated and why we didn't get the perfect match after the line **0xC6BC**.
+But that doesn't explain why our program got terminated.
+Why didn't we get the perfect match after the line **0xC6BC**?

 The program has failed at
 ```bash